 Street Fighter II' Champion Edition

-Everything that was great about "vanilla" Street Fighter II2 was brought back in Champion Edition.
-The updated character art and backgrounds went a long way in keeping the game looking fresh.
-Champion Edition not only brought players back to arcades, but helped Capcom continue the SF2 series into the future by becoming another smash hit at arcades.
-Worth mentioning, "sequels" of arcade games in the early 90's were somewhat rare... so there was a lot of excitement surrounding Champion Edition.
-As someone who was always at the arcades in the 90's, I remember seeing the crowd behind the Street Fighter machines just get bigger.... and bigger... and bigger.
+Everything that was great about "vanilla" Street Fighter 2 was brought back in Champion Edition.
+The updated character artwork (in-game and in 2D illustrations outside of the game) and slightly adjusted backgrounds went a long way in keeping the game looking fresh.
+Champion Edition not only brought players back to arcades, but helped Capcom continue the SF2 series into the future by becoming another smash hit.
+"Don't fix what isn't broken!"

-The new character select art was a huge improvement.
+The new character select artwork is a huge improvement.

 Street Fighter II: Special Champion Edition released on the Sega MegaDrive & Genesis version of the title.
 It was first of two Street Fighter II ports for the console coming in a 24 Megabit cartridge.
 The Genesis version was originally planned to be a straight-up port of Champion Edition.
 However, after Street Fighter II Turbo was announced on SNES, Sega ordered their version to be delayed so Capcom could add the SNES Turbo content to this version as well.

-Vega (Claw) can now "block" in SF2: Champion Edition!
+Vega / Balrog (Claw) can finally "block" in Champion Edition!

-FUN FACTS: In the original Street Fighter II, Vega (Claw) did not have a block animation, but instead performing backflips to evade the player's attacks.
-With the four bosses now functioning like normal characters in the hands of human players in Street Fighter II: Champion Edition, Vega received his own unique block animations.
+FUN FACTS: In the original Street Fighter II, Vega (Claw) did not have a block animation.
+Instead, Vega performed his backflips to evade the player's attacks.
+With the four bosses now functioning like normal characters in the hands of human players in Street Fighter II: Champion Edition, Vega received his own unique standing and crouching block animations!

 View more products at TFG Shop